 - Considerations when choosing a clinic

-We hope this resource helps you decide whether Turkey is the right place for you to get your dental work.
+We hope this resource helps you decide whether Turkey is the right place for you to get your dental treatment.

-Before you start reading, why not get a free quotation for the work you’re considering having done in Turkey?
+Before you start reading, why not get a free quotation for the work you're considering having done in Turkey?
 Knowing the price of your treatment can help you make up your mind about the best place to go.
-It just takes a minute to fill in your details and you’ll soon receive a personalised quotation for your work from our carefully selected partner clinics.
+It only takes a minute to fill in your details, and you'll soon receive a personalised quotation for your work from our carefully selected partner clinics.

 Table of contents